We are pleased to announce Nagla Bedir as our September 2022 Muslim Woman of the Month!

 So, in that sense, it is absolutely important for us to open up the channels and encourage young people who are Muslim to become educators because you see things, understand things, and perceive things differently based on your experiences.
 And that’s the case for any identity or any group.

-It would be nice to see even more growth in Muslim educators among the teaching population, and maybe it would help foster a better connection to education and learning in general for minority students.
-So you mentioned some future goals and aspirations for Teaching While Muslim.
-Can you go into a little bit more depth?
+It would be nice to see even more growth in Muslim educators among the teaching population.
+I think it would certainly help foster a better connection to education and learning in general for minority students.
+You mentioned some future goals and aspirations for Teaching While Muslim.
 Where do you hope to go with this organization?

 There are two main things that I’ll talk about.
 The first thing is that Teaching While Muslim actually teamed up with CAIR, which is the Council on American-Islamic Relations, last year.
 We’ve teamed up with them to produce a Muslim Studies curriculum.
 Teaching While Muslim wrote the curriculum and CAIR has been advocating for it since we started.